 None of the others in the car speak English so I can only talk to Alexandre.

-They have long exchange, I pick up a bit, every third word or so and deterimine it’s about the route and types of people in the cities along the way.
+They have a long exchange, I pick up a bit, every third word or so and determine it’s about the route and types of people in the cities along the way.

 Alexandre confirms discussion was about people and radars.
 Cars have sensors in them, like toll tags, along each highway are scanners that determine speed and you get a fine if you’re caught.

 Sensors also used to pay tolls as all French highways are tolled too.
-Expensive to drive in France but rural roads are not tolled but these go through towns with stoplight and a farm animals that slow you down.
+Expensive to drive in France but rural roads are not tolled.
+These go through towns with stoplight and farm animals that slow you down.